jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

-After you designate components as being visible only to the learners in certain enrollment tracks, you can view your course content as a learner in each affected enrollment track to ensure that learners in each track correctly see the content intended for them.
+After you designate components as being visible only to the learners in certain enrollment tracks, you can view your course content as a learner in each enrollment track to ensure that learners in each track correctly see the content intended for them.

-.. note:: In addition to visibility settings for content groups, a learner's ability to see a course component also depends on whether it is marked as visible to staff only, whether the unit is published, and the course's release date.
-For details about viewing course content in various publishing states, see :ref:`View Published Content` and :ref:`Preview Unpublished Content`.
+.. note:: In addition to visibility settings for content groups, a learner's ability to see a course component also depends on whether the component is marked as visible to staff only, whether the unit is published, and the course's release date.
+For more information about viewing course content in various publishing states, see :ref:`View Published Content` and :ref:`Preview Unpublished Content`.

 Depending on whether you want to view published content or unpublished content, you choose either **View Live** or **Preview** from the course outline in